nak/pytest_mproc/docsrc/index.rst

-*pytest_mproc* provides its own fixtures for creating temporary directories: *mp_tmpdir_factory*, a fixture with a "*create_tmpdir*" method for creating multiple temporary directories within a test procedure, and a *mp_tmpdi* directory for creating a single temporary directory.
+*pytest_mproc* provides its own fixtures for creating temporary directories: *mp_tmpdir_factory*, a fixture with a "*create_tmpdir*" method for creating multiple temporary directories within a test procedure, and a *mp_tmpdir* directory for creating a single temporary directory.
 Other plugins providing similar featurs can have race conditions causing intermittent (if infrequent) failures.
 This plugin guarantees to be free of race conditions and safe in the context of *pytest_mproc*'s concrurrent test framework.